Variation of Kahler-Einstein metrics with mixed singularities: Cone to cusp convergence

 Again by compactness, it suffices to show that a positive lower bound exists on a coordinates chart $(t,z_1,...z_n)$, where $t$ is the coordinate on base, and $z_i$ are the coordinates on the fiber.
-Without lose of generality, we focus on the region where all $|z_i|,i=1...r$ are much smaller than the smooth metric $h_i$ and its derivatives.
-Then we have
+Without lose of generality, we focus on the region where all $|z_i|,i=1...r$ are much smaller than the smooth metric $h_i$.
+Then the right hand side of \eqref{Aa} is bounded below as: